-Evesham College, in collaboration with The Rotary Club of Evesham, is organising a series of events where young and older people can mix, interact and enjoy themselves.
-An ageing population, family members not living nearby and hearing, sight and/or mobility challenges can lead to social isolation of more and more people within our communities.
+For over two years now, Evesham College, in collaboration with Evesham Rotary, has been organising a series of events where young and older people can mix, interact and enjoy themselves.
+An ageing population, family members not living nearby as well as hearing, sight and/or mobility challenges can lead to the social isolation of more and more people within our communities.

 The objective of the project is to organise events where guests can enjoy a lunch followed by a social interaction activity such as a quiz, bingo, music etc., with College students taking part.
 The interaction between young and older people benefits both groups.

 The catering students prepare meals for ‘real’ events and can interact with the guests serving the meal and take part in the social event afterwards.
 The care and hospitality students learn to organise events and experience in real life how to interact with older people.
 And at the same time, both groups have fun!

 The program started in the autumn of 2017 with 18 to 24 guests per event.
 The most recent event took place on March the 19th, 2020.

 With the Covid19 lockdown it was naturally impossible to continue.
 The College is closed, and our potential guests are in lockdown.
 Evesham Rotary keeps in touch with the ‘regulars’ to make sure they are all OK.

 We will continue the project as soon as possible, but that might well be 2021.
 The events take place at Evesham College, Acquired Brain Injury Building, Davies Rd, Evesham WR11 1LP.